norepimorphism/boing/DESIGN.md

 ## Control Destruction

-`uiControlDestroy` must only be called on a given `uiControl` once, after which the control may no longer be accessed.
+`uiControlDestroy` must be called on a given `uiControl` exactly once, after which the control must no longer be accessed.

 * *TODO*